Skip to main content

 2. Click Settings.

 Once you've enabled Secrets for your organization, all Semgrep scans include secret scanning.
-There are no additional steps to take.

 Scan your repository